JazzKriss21/Travel-Agency/README.md

 - Stripe for Secure Payments
 - Github and Google Authentication

+### Swagger Documentation for the APIs in HTML format is available.

 ## Mock Server Application (Django)
 A Django based Mock Application to show the implementation, working, and permissions of the exposed APIs.